-IV.
-APPROVAL OF MINUTES
+V. APPROVAL OF MINUTES

-Upon motion of Chairman Scott, seconded by Regent Amato, with all Regents voting aye, it was ordered that the minutes of the quarterly Board of Regents meeting held on August 22-23, 2019, and the special called telephonic Board meeting held September 26, 2019 are approved.
+Upon motion of Regent Amato, seconded by Regent Tinsley, with all Regents voting aye, it was ordered that the minutes of the guarterly Board of Regents meeting held on November 14 - 15, 2019 are approved.

-V. ACADEMIC AND HEALTH AFFAIRS
+VI.
+ACADEMIC AND HEALTH AFFAIRS

 Regent Garry Crain, Chair of the Academic and Health Affairs Committee, asked Dr. John Hayek to give a brief update on several system-wide academic and health affairs related initiatives.
-Dr. Hayek called on Dr. Bill Angrove, TSUS Chief Online Education Officer and Associate Vice President for Online Education at Sam Houston State University, to provide an update on system online education efforts.